Keyboard shortcuts

 6. Reconnect later

-If you later want to do another pairing session, make sure that you understand Ethersync's offline support feature and the local first concept.
+If you don't have a Git remote, Ethersync uses the offline support feature.
 When you re-start Ethersync, it will scan for changes you've made in the meantime, and try to send them to the other peer.
-It is probably safest if you delete the CRDT state in .ethersync/doc as a joining peer.
+If you don't want this, you can delete the CRDT state in .ethersync/doc as a joining peer, to receive the history from your peer.
 The hosting peer doesn't need to do that, it will simply update their state to the latest file content and share that with others.